Lyttelton Circus Theatre Company: New home at Lyttelton Arts Factory

 The theatre company entered into an arrangement with the Lyttelton Primary School and the Ministry of Education to share in the development of a new dual purpose hall and performance theatre on school property on the corner of Oxford Street and Sumner Road.
 The Loons obtained grant funding to cover the costs of strengthening the hall to make it suitable for circus work, and for installation of lighting rigs, retractable seating and theatre equipment.

-The new venue was opened in 2016 and is known as the Lyttelton Arts Factory.
+The new venue was opened in 2016.
 A cabaret night was held on 17 June 2016 to mark the company performing in a permanent home for the first time in five years.
 The company's first season at the Lyttelton Arts Factory in July 2016 was Jim Cartwright's 1986 play Road.
 It was the company's first major show in five years.
 An adaptation of Charles Dickens Oliver Twist was staged in December 2016.

 The company had a season of Let's Not Argue in June 2017, with a cast including David Ladderman and Lizzie Tollemache.
 In January 2018, the company revived and adapted its 2006 play The Butler with a new title The Butler Dresses Again.
 The production aimed to attract new audiences. in 2023, former members of the company were asked to come together again for a revised production of Berlin Burlesque.
 This led to further seasons of Berlin Burlesque at the Lyttleton Arts Factory in 2024 and 2025, and the show toured to Melbourne.
 The company was renamed from The Loons Circus Theatre Company to the Lyttelton Circus Theatre Company in 2024.